infimalabs/space/A15/README.md

 data-reference="subsec-intro-floats">1.1</a>).
 This advantage is particularly pronounced when quantizing explicitly defined or bounded volumes where the full dynamic range and mantissa precision of standard floats represent unnecessary overhead.
+For a practical example, consider establishing a coordinate system using a stable scale where the basic unit width $`N_1`$ (derived from the 96-unit baseline,
+<a href="#subsubsec-scaling-baseline,subsubsec-notes-figures"
+data-reference-type="ref+Label"
+data-reference="subsubsec-scaling-baseline,subsubsec-notes-figures">[subsubsec-scaling-baseline,subsubsec-notes-figures]</a>)
+corresponds to 1.5 mm (achieved with $`\epsilon_\delta=1/64`$).
+A 48
+integer identifier could then be structured as follows: 3 bits can uniquely address the 8 distinct atomic sites within the A15 conventional cubic cell (2 at Wyckoff 2a, 6 at Wyckoff 6d); allocating 11 bits for the vertical axis provides
+$`2^{11} \times \SI{1.5}{\milli\meter} \approx \SI{3.07}{\meter}`$ of
+range, sufficient vertical headroom for human-scale interaction; the remaining 34 bits, split evenly (17+17) for the horizontal axes, define a square area of
+$`(2^{17} \times \SI{1.5}{\milli\meter})^2 \approx (\SI{196.6}{\meter})^2`$.
-Storing or transmitting a 3D coordinate using a suitable *A15*-based integer representation—for instance, a 48 integer capable of encoding both a vast cell index range and precise intra-cell positioning information—can reduce the data size by **50% or more** compared to the 96 typically required for three standard single-precision (32) floats, as shown in
+This 48-bit structure, capable of encoding a space several times larger in area than the largest professional stadium fields with sub-millimeter intra-cell precision, represents a **50% reduction** compared to the 96 typically required for three standard single-precision (32) floats (<a href="#eq-efficiency-memory" data-reference-type="ref+Label" data-reference="eq-efficiency-memory">[eq-efficiency-memory]</a>).
-<a href="#eq-efficiency-memory" data-reference-type="ref+Label"
-data-reference="eq-efficiency-memory">[eq-efficiency-memory]</a>.
 ``` math
 \label{eq-efficiency-memory}
     \text{Savings} = \frac{(96\,\text{bit} - 48\,\text{bit})}{96\,\text{bit}} \times 100\% = 50\%
 ```
+Furthermore, because many application environments (e.g., smaller arenas, non-square layouts (Risinger 2024b)) require less range, the bit allocation can often be reduced further, leading to savings significantly exceeding 50%.
 This efficiency translates directly into reduced memory footprints for spatial data structures and significantly lower network traffic for coordinate updates.
+Considering just baseline kinematic tracking data
+(<a href="#eq-bandwidth-baseline" data-reference-type="ref+Label"
+data-reference="eq-bandwidth-baseline">[eq-bandwidth-baseline]</a>),
-Considering just baseline kinematic tracking data (<a href="#eq-bandwidth-baseline" data-reference-type="ref+Label" data-reference="eq-bandwidth-baseline">[eq-bandwidth-baseline]</a>), this reduction from approximately 67.2   s<sup>−1</sup> down to
+this reduction from approximately 67.2   s<sup>−1</sup> down to